Results of our Olim in Israel Employment Poll

 - Insufficient Hebrew skills are a big issue and we encourage you to make every effort to learn and improve your Hebrew.
 It is clear that most job applicants realize the need for a Hebrew resume – they are having their resumes translated and are coping with tailoring them to local requirements and job specific requirements.

-- There is a shortage of employment in the smaller cities and towns and we are finding more and more people are forced to travel further and further in order to find jobs - a one hour commute is quite common these days.
-Thousands of people are commuting daily to Tel Aviv where they have managed to secure a job.
+- There is a shortage of employment in the smaller cities and towns and we are finding more and more people are forced to travel further and further in order to find jobs – a one hour commute is quite common these days.
+Tens of thousands of commute daily to Tel Aviv where they have managed to secure a job.

 - As expected, a combination of these issues are affecting us and nearly 23 per-cent of respondents confirmed this.
 A small percentage are experiencing other issues as well.